-- (A) The heritage committee and city council intend to preserve from deliberate or inadvertent neglect the exterior portions of any property listed on the register and all interior portions thereof whose maintenance is necessary to prevent deterioration of any exterior portion.
-No owner, lessee, or occupant of any listed property shall fail to undertake such repairs or maintenance as are necessary to prevent significant deterioration of the exterior of the property beyond the condition of the property on the effective date of the listing by the heritage committee. - (B) No owner, lessee, or occupant of any listed property in the register shall fail to comply with all applicable provisions of this code and other ordinances of the city regulating property maintenance, including, without limitation, weed control, garbage, and housing. - (C) Before the city attorney files a complaint in municipal court for failure to maintain the property on the listed site, the director shall notify the property owner, lessee, or occupant of the need to repair, maintain, or restore the property, and shall give the owner a minimum of thirty days to perform such work.
+- (A) The city's intention is to preserve from deliberate or inadvertent neglect the exterior portions of any historic resource and all interior portions thereof whose maintenance is necessary to prevent deterioration of any exterior portion.
+No owner, lessee, or occupant of any historic resource shall fail to undertake such repairs or maintenance as are necessary to prevent significant deterioration of the exterior of the property beyond the condition of the property on the effective date the property is identified as a historic resource. - (B) No owner, lessee, or occupant of any listed property in the register shall fail to comply with all applicable provisions of this code and other ordinances of the city regulating property maintenance, including, without limitation, weed control, garbage, and housing. - (C) Before the city attorney files a complaint in municipal court for failure to maintain the property on the listed site, the director shall notify the property owner, lessee, or occupant of the need to repair, maintain, or restore the property, and shall give the owner a minimum of thirty days to perform such work.

-- 25.45.026 Illegal demolition Penalty for violations. - (A) Penalties.
-The following penalties shall be determined by the city council after a public hearing. - (1) The removal demolition or major remodel of any structure listed on the historic register without an approved building permit shall result in a five-year stay in the issuance of a building permit for any new construction at the site previously occupied by the historic structure. - (B) The removal demolition or major remodel of any structure listed on the historic inventory, or to a structure constructed prior to 1955, without an approved building permit shall result in a two-year stay in the issuance of a building permit for any new construction at the site previously occupied by the historic structure. - (C) In addition to the repayment or restoration provisions of Section 25.45.006(F) of this chapter, any person who demolishes or partakes in a major remodel to a structure listed on the city's historic inventory or historic register, without an approved building permit to do so, may be subject to an administrative penalty of up to one hundred thousand dollars for each violation.
-The determination of the application of this provision and the amount of the penalty fee shall be determined at a public hearing by the city council upon recommendation from the heritage committee.
+25.45.028 Illegal demolition-Penalty for violations.

+- (A) Penalties.
+The following penalties shall be determined by the city council after a public hearing, with a recommendation from the heritage committee. - (1) Undertaking the removal, demolition or a major remodel of any structure listed on the historic register, historic resource or an unrated structure more than 70 years, without a permit to do so, shall result in up to a five-year stay in the issuance of a building permit for any new construction at the site previously occupied by the structure. - (2) In addition to the repayment or restoration provisions of Section 25.45.010 of this chapter, any person who demolishes or partakes in a major remodel to a historic resource, without an approved building permit to do so, may be subject to an administrative penalty of up to one hundred thousand dollars for each violation. - (3) The determination of the application of these provisions and the amount of the penalty fee shall be determined at a public hearing by the city council upon recommendation from the heritage committee.
 The determination shall be based on the extent of the illegal construction and the benefits received, including setback and parking incentives.